 The System for Electronic Disclosure by Insiders (SEDI) is the electronic insider reporting system available over the Internet at www.sedi.ca.
 To help you file and search for information on SEDI, the Canadian Securities Administrators (CSA) have prepared these questions and answers (the QAs).
 However, they also represent a guide for general use.
-In any individual cases of doubt, the user should obtain legal advice as to their status under the securities laws.
+In any individual cases of doubt, the user should obtain legal advice as to their obligations under securities legislation.

 The QAs cover questions on reporting and searching on SEDI.
-You may also wish to consult CSA Staff Notice 55-308 Questions on Insider Reporting (the November Notice).
-The November Notice contains questions and answers on insider reporting in general and how to report your insider trades on the insider report paper form (Form 55-102F6).
+These QAs have been updated on August 19, 2005.
+You may also wish to consult CSA Staff Notice 55-308 Questions on Insider Reporting (the Insider Reporting Notice).
+The Insider Reporting Notice contains questions and answers on insider reporting in general and how to report your insider trades on the insider report paper form (Form 55-102F6).
+For guidance on how to report equity monetization transactions, you should consult CSA Staff Notice 55-312 Insider Reporting Guidelines for Certain Derivative Transactions (Equity Monetization).